 hours a day.
 Additional apparatus may be staffed

 with off-duty personnel during high call volumes or

-9-1-1 emergency calls are answered at the City of Frisco Communications Dispatch Center, located at the Police Department.
-Dispatchers assign the emergency calls to Fire Department units using a Computer Aided Dispatch (CAD) system, allowing the closest available fire apparatus to be dispatched to the call, thus ensuring a rapid response.
-Firefighters are alerted via radio and Mobile Data Computers (MDC) with information regarding the type and location of the emergency.
+9-1-1 emergency calls are answered at the City of Frisco Communications Dispatch Center at the Police Department.
+Dispatchers assign the emergency calls to Fire Department units using a computer-aided dispatch (CAD) system, allowing the closest available fire apparatus to be dispatched to the call, ensuring a rapid response.
+Firefighters are alerted via radio and mobile data computers (MDC) with information regarding the type and location of the emergency.

 The Frisco Fire Department responds to more than 8,400 emergency calls annually.
 In addition to fire suppression, FFD provides responses for emergency medical services (EMS); hazardous materials (HAZMAT); specialized rescue, including high angle and swift water; motor vehicle accidents; automatic alarm investigations, and other public assistance calls.